-Issuing CA shall not issue publicly trusted SSL Certificates to internal server name or reserved IP addresses.
+Issuing CA shall not issue publicly trusted SSL Certificates to Internal Names or Reserved IP Addresses.

 4.2.3 Time to Process Certificate Applications

 Issuing CAs shall ensure that all reasonable methods are used in order to process and evaluate Certificate applications.